chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/aws.md

 {% /tabs %}

 {% note type="tip" title="Hosted Chroma" %}
-We want to offer hosted Chroma, and we need your help.

-Fill out the survey to jump the wait-list.
-Coming Q1 2025.
+Chroma Cloud, our fully managed hosted service, is in early access.
+Fill out the survey to jump the waitlist and get the best retrieval experience.
+Full access coming Q1 2025.

 [📝 30 second survey](https://airtable.com/shrOAiDUtS2ILy5vZ)

 {% /note %}

 {% note type="tip" title="" %}
-If you are using Chroma in production, join our [#chroma-production](https://discord.com/channels/1073293645303795742/1292554909694300211) channel on Discord!
+If you are using Chroma in production, please fill out [this form](https://airtable.com/appqd02UuQXCK5AuY/pagr1D0NFQoNpUpNZ/form), and we will add you to a dedicated Slack workspace for supporting production users.
+We would love to help you think through the design of your system, or if you would be a good fit for our upcoming distributed cloud service.
+You can also join the [#production-chroma](https://discord.com/channels/1073293645303795742/1292554909694300211) channel on Discord to join our community!
 This is the best place to
 1. Get support with building with Chroma in prod.
 2. Stay up-to-date with exciting new features.